'That 90s Show' Season 2: Netflix Renewal Status and What We Know So Far

 For a show like That 90s Show with a shorter runtime, it’ll likely come down to how big of a drop the show sees with hours watched instead of raw numbers.

-Here are the weekly hours for season 1 of That ’90s Show so far:
+Here are the weekly hours for season 1 of That ’90s Show which adds up to 67.33 million hours watched between January 15th and January 29th:

 |Week Period